ON THIS PAGE: You will learn about the different ways doctors treat people with this type of cancer. To see other pages, use the menu.

 Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat cancer are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

-Radiation therapy for stage I seminoma is used less often than in the past.
-Surveillance or, less commonly, carboplatin chemotherapy is usually used instead of radiation therapy as the preferred treatment of stage I seminomas at many treatment centers because of the risk that radiation therapy may cause other cancers and heart disease.
-However radiation therapy remains an option for stage I, IIA, and IIB pure seminomas.
-It is also sometimes used to treat brain metastases from either seminomas or non-seminomas, but testicular cancer rarely spreads to the brain.
+Radiation therapy for stage I seminoma is now used less often than in the past.
+Surveillance or, less commonly, carboplatin chemotherapy is usually used instead of radiation therapy as the preferred treatment of stage I seminoma at many treatment centers because of the risk that radiation therapy may cause other cancers and heart disease.
+However, radiation therapy remains an option for stage I, IIA, and IIB pure seminomas.
+It is also sometimes used to treat brain metastases from either seminoma or non-seminoma, but testicular cancer rarely spreads to the brain.

 Side effects from radiation therapy

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, loose bowel movements, and peptic ulcers.
 Medications may be helpful to prevent or reduce nausea and vomiting during radiation therapy.
 Most side effects go away soon after treatment is finished.
 Radiation therapy may cause problems with sperm production, but this is less common now with newer radiation techniques that can help men to preserve fertility.